-In accordance with the UK Corporate Governance Code (the "Code") all directors, with the exception of Mike Rees who will step down from the Board on 30 April 2016, will stand for election or re-election at the AGM this year.
+In accordance with the UK Corporate Governance Code 2016 (the "Code") all directors will stand for election or reelection at the AGM this year.
 The Board is satisfied that it continues to maintain an appropriate balance of knowledge and skills and that all non-executive directors are independent in character and judgement.
 This follows a process of formal evaluation which confirms that each director makes an effective and valuable contribution to the Board and demonstrates commitment to the role.
-In line with the Code,

-Dr Han and Simon Lowth's re-appointment was subject to particular review and scrutiny, given they will have both served beyond six years in 2016.
-Neither Dr Han or Simon participated in this assessment.
+In line with the Code, Dr Han's re-appointment was subject to particular review and scrutiny, given he has served beyond six years.
+Dr Han did not participate in this assessment.

-Biographical details of our directors (as at 14 March 2016) can be found on pages 5 to 8 of this document.
+Biographical details of our directors can be found on pages 5 to 9 of this document.